ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 1. Review the Order Information in the right column of the page.

-2. Click on the checkbox after reading the Master Service Agreement.
+2. Click the checkbox after reading the Master Service Agreement.

 3. Click **Create**.

 	The system creates your load balancer and takes you to the Load Balancers summary page.
 Refresh your browser window to see the entry for your new load balancer and its state change from offline to online, which usually takes a few minutes.
-Offline load balancers are greyed out, while online load balancers can be clicked to manage and monitor them, as shown below.
+Offline load balancers are grayed out, while online load balancers can be clicked to manage and monitor them, as shown in the following image.

 	![CLB creation pending](images/CLB_create_pending_PUP.png "CLB creation pending")